 The Eco Olympic Week was brought to Spelman College by the Bonner class of 2015, from February 3 - 7, 2014.
-The goal of this initiative was to raise awareness on Spelman's campus and within the Atlanta University Center community about the importance of environmental sustainability and environmental frindliness.
+The goal of this initiative was to raise awareness on Spelman's campus and within the Atlanta University Center community about the importance of environmental sustainability and environmental friendliness.
 Each day during the week there was a different theme dedicated to raising environmental awareness.
 Monday was the Tie-Dye and Up-cycling day during which Bonner students set up a tie dying table in Upper Manley for their peers to bring recycled clothing to be tie-dyed and up-cycled.
 On this day students were also able to sign pledges stating their commitments to going green and to do more to save the environment.
 Over 100 students signing pledges and receiving "Go-green" buttons.
 On Tuesday students viewed "The 11th Hour" starring Leonardo DiCaprio.
 After viewing the movie students who attended received reusable water bottles that were also decorated and designed by the class.

-Wednesday was "A Day Without" where students living on campus pledged to go at leasat two hours without using any form of electricity in their rooms.
+Wednesday was "A Day Without" where students living on campus pledged to go at least two hours without using any form of electricity in their rooms.
 Thursday was the Social Media Day during which Spelman students uploaded pictures of their efforts to "Go Green" as well as any other items they were using that were environmentally friendly.
 Lastly, on Friday, Bonner Scholars and participants from both Spelman and Morehouse helped to paint and decorate rain barrels from the West Atlanta Watershed (WAWA) that will soon be donated and presented to Atlanta Habitat for Humanity.
 The junior class's first annual Eco Olympics Week was a success and they hope to bring this event to campus again next year.

 Spring Break Service Trips Near